bCourses Grade Distribution Tool

 Q: Who can access this data?

-A: The data displayed in the dashboard is available only to instructors of record for courses that have opted in to the pilot.
+A: The data displayed in the dashboard is available only to instructors of record for courses that have opted to participate in the beta.
 The dashboard is not visible to GSIs, students, or other types of users.

 Q: Why is the tool installed in a prior course?